AsahiLinux/docs/Glossary.md

 ### I
 * **I²C**: Inter-Integrated Circuit.
 A 2-wire standard for communicating at low speed between chips on a board.
 * **iBoot**: Apple's bootloader.
-Located in NOR as LLB, and on the OS Preboot partition.
+Can refer to the specific second-stage loader on the OS Preboot partition, or to the LLB, iBSS or iBEC.
+* **iBSS**: iBoot Single Stage.
+Replacement for the first-stage iBoot (LLB), loaded in the DFU boot flow when the NOR is corrupted.
+* **iBEC**: iBoot Epoch Change.
+Replacement for the second-stage iBoot, loaded in the DFU boot flow.
 * **iSC**: iBoot System Container.
 A disk partition (usually first on the internal SSD) containing the system wide boot data.
 (See [[SW:Storage]])

 ### J